MikeAvgeros/code-with-mike/README.md

     - #### **Clone the repository**
       - Log into GitHub and navigate to the [GitHub repository](https://github.com/MikeAvgeros/code-with-mike)
       - Above the repository folder and file content, click “Code”
-      - Copy either the HTTPS or SSH url
+      - Copy the clone URL (either the SSH format or the HTTPS)
+      - If you are using the SSH protocol, ensure your public key is loaded on the local system to which you are cloning
-      - Create a directory on your machine
+      - Create a directory on your local system
-      - Open the terminal, cd into that directory and run: ```$ git clone <url>```
+      - Open the terminal, change into that directory and run ```$ git clone <clone URL>```

     - #### **Run Django app**
-   	  - To run Django, open your terminal and cd into the root of the project.
-Run ```pip install pipenv```.
+   	  - To run the Django app, open your terminal and change directory into the root of the project.
+Run ```pip install pipenv``` to install pipenv which will allow you to manage your dependencies inside a virtual environment.
 To create a virtual environment run ```pipenv shell```.
-Once you have created a virtual environment, run ```pipenv install Pipfile``` to install all the required dependencies and libraries from the Pipfile.
-Finally, to start the server, run ```python manage.py runserver```.
+Once you have created the virtual environment, run ```pipenv install Pipfile``` to install all the required dependencies and libraries from the Pipfile.
+Finally, to start the development server, run ```python manage.py runserver```.

     - #### **Run React app**
-      - To run React, open your terminal and cd into the client folder.
+      - To run the React app, open your terminal and change directory into the client folder.
 Run ```npm install``` to install all the required node modules from the packages.json file.
 Once everything is installed, to open a development server for the app, you need to run ```npm start```.
+If you wish to use the api from the local development server, go into the Api component inside the client folder and change the baseURL from Axios to http://127.0.0.1:8000/api/

+    - #### **Run React app from Django**
+      - To run the React app from Django, after your have installed all the node modules using ```npm install```, you will need to build the app using ```npm run build```.
+After that's done, change the direcory back to the root and run ```python manage.py collectstatic``` This will collect all the static files from the build folder.
+Then to run the Django developement server run ```python manage.py runserver```.
+This step requires the creation of a virtual environment and installation of all the dependencies as described in the above step.

 ## **Credits**

   - ### **Code**
     - Before starting my project, I watched Part 2 from Mosh Hamedani's [The Ultimate Django Series](https://codewithmosh.com/p/the-ultimate-django-series).
-The course inspired how I developed the Django application.
+This course inspired how I developed the Django application.

     - While developing the frontend part of the project, I watched the following [Udemy tutorial from Dennis Ivy](https://www.udemy.com/course/django-with-react-an-ecommerce-website).
-Although, the React code is primarily custom-made, this course inspired how I developed and how I deployed the application.
+This course inspired how I developed and deployed the application.

   - ### **Media and content**
-    - Since the design and idea of my project was heavily impacted by [codewithmosh](https://codewithmosh.com), all the images and content for my courses and categories were taken from that website.
+    - Since the design and idea for my project was heavily influenced by [codewithmosh](https://codewithmosh.com), all the images and content for my courses and categories were taken from that website.
     - The landing page images as well as the logo and favicon were taken from [Freepik at flaticon](https://www.flaticon.com/authors/freepik)
     - All profile images are provided by the website users.
     - All icons are provided by [Material UI](https://mui.com/components/material-icons/).